-Most of the birds are African penguins (not surprising because 2 of the most important breeding islands for this dwindling species, Bird Island and St Croix, are not far away).
+Most of the birds are African penguins (not surprising because two of the most important breeding islands for this dwindling species, Bird Island and St Croix, are not far away).
 But sometimes a few exotics arrive.
 Nip and Tuck, rockhopper penguins with crazy yellow hair-dos, are from Prince Edward Islands in the Southern Ocean.
 Sailors might have caught them and then let them go close to Port Elizabeth.
-A little while back, a King penguin from Antarctica washed up on South African shores and was brought here.
+A while back, a king penguin from Antarctica washed up on South African shores and was brought here.

 Some penguins have been caught up in oil slicks from ships cleaning their bilges.
 A single vessel washing its decks can oil 100 penguins, leaving them poisoned, cold (because their feathers are no longer waterproof) and dehydrated.

 This centre has treated more than 10 000 seabirds in 25 years.
 It’s a significant number, given that the African penguin population has suffered a crash from 150 000 pairs in the 1950s to fewer than 26 000 pairs by 2009.
 In 2010 they were put on the list of endangered animals.

 Sanccob Eastern Cape runs a highly professional operation.
 It’s not specifically geared around visitors, although they are made welcome.
 Visitors can come at any time and see penguins in an outside enclosure.
 There's also a shop which sells souvenirs like t-shirts, and which is open daily whenever the Sanccob staff are there, generally between about 8am and 4pm.

 Some penguins can never be released (like Stevie, who is blind).
 But for the staff at this sanctuary, the happiest days of all are when healthy penguins can be taken to the beach and released.
 They head straight home, without a backward glance.